lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

 Grab the invite links for the bot

 * `website`
-Grab the website link for the bot
+Grab the website and github link for the bot

 * `updates`
 Displays the update notes so you know what\'s new in this version of the bot